 7. What will my fundraising efforts support?
 With a special a focus on improving the route between New York City and Philadelphia, proceeds from this ride will benefit the nonprofit East Coast Greenway Alliance, which is developing a 3,000-mile multi-use trail from Maine to Florida.
 Roughly one-third of our route is on protected greenways, and our organization is working daily to complete the route as close to 2030 as possible.
 Our hope is that this event will become an annual celebration of the East Coast Greenway that increases awareness of our route, celebrates the progress in the Tri-State region, and highlights the importance of protected trails and the additional resources needed to complete the East Coast Greenway.
 Events like this support our goals of health, sustainability, and economic development.

-13. What baggage service will be available?
-Baggage service will be provided by event organizers for all ride participants.
+15. What baggage service will be available?
+One-way baggage service from New York City to Philadelphia will be provided by event organizers for all ride participants.
 Event production company Global Impact Productions will load, transport and unload bags for all riders.
 Specific details will be provided closer to the ride.

 Spare tube, pump/inflator with cartridges